utaal/mongovis/README-wip.md

 USAGE
 -----

-To use the commands and visualizers you need a recent MongoDB Nightly build.
+To use the visualizers you need a recent MongoDB nightly.

-You can enable the experimental commands with
+Start mongod with the following command line switches:

+    --rest --jsonp

+and, depending on which command you'd like to use,

     --enableExperimentalStorageDetailsCmd
 or

     --enableExperimentalIndexStatsCmd

-**NOTE: running mongod with these options is unsafe and not advisable for production servers.**
+NOTE: running mongod with these options is unsafe and not advisable for production servers.
+Moreover --rest --jsonp allows anyone on the same network as the server to invoke commands and query or modify data.

 If you'd like to run the commands directly within the shell, helpers are available.